awsdocs/amazon-sagemaker-developer-guide/doc_source/model-dashboard-alerts.md

 # View and edit alerts<a name="model-dashboard-alerts"></a>

-The SageMaker Model Dashboard displays alerts you configured in Amazon CloudWatch\.
+The Model Dashboard displays alerts you configured in Amazon CloudWatch\.
 You can modify the alert criteria within the dashboard itself\.
 The alert criteria depend upon two parameters:
 + **Datapoints to alert**: Within the evaluation period, how many execution failures raise an alert\.
 + **Evaluation period**: The number of most recent monitoring executions to consider when evaluating alert status\.